51Degrees/specifications/pipeline-specification/part3/automated-testing.md

-Numerous additional tests exist (to a total of around 500, running to 100s of thousands of lines of code) in the reference implementations and the code of those implementations should be consulted.
+Numerous additional tests exist (to a total of around 500, running to 100s of thousands of lines of code) in the reference implementations and the code of those implementations can be consulted for more details.

 ### Core